Flat Roof Replacement Cost [2024]

 If your fibreglass roof is falling apart or damaged, then it will need to be removed before replacing it.
 The roof material should come away easily with the help of a shovel, although some force may have to be applied if it is not loose.

 Once the existing roof has been removed, and the decking and laminate trims are in place, the edges should then be bandaged to keep everything in place.
-The material will then be measured and laid out onto the roof.
-Once everything is in line, the resin will then be applied to wet the decking then lay out the material.
+The material will then be measured and laid out on the roof.
+Once everything is in line, the resin will then be applied to wet the decking.
 Another resin layer should then be applied to secure it onto the roof.

 Lead Roof